simonhtet10/Haptic-Knob/README.md

   spurious "dent" in the middle of the gap, because a pure sinusoidal torque profile has its strongest restoring force halfway between centers.
-- **Directional hysteresis on event emission.** A detent index is only committed after the knob travels 60% of a step past the currently committed detent.
+- **Directional hysteresis on event emission.** A detent index is only committed after the knob travels 60% of a step past the detent it is currently in.
 Coarse detents overshoot and settle, which was double-counting track skips — one skip on the overshoot, one on the bounce-back.
-The hysteresis yields exactly one HID event per detent, with no early trigger and no bounce-back double-count.
+The hysteresis is put in place to yield exactly one HID event per detent, with no early trigger and no bounce-back double-count.

 ### Two-core split